prodesert22/rust-merkleproof/README.md

 ## Run on Sandbox

-First you need to build the contracts using the command below, then you can run the contract on [sandbox](https://soroban.stellar.org/docs/getting-started/hello-world#run-on-sandbox)
+First you need to build the contract using the command below, then you can run the contract on [sandbox](https://soroban.stellar.org/docs/getting-started/hello-world#run-on-sandbox)
 ```bash
 soroban contract build
 ```